dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 What we will be creating:

-* **myproject/main/main.py** - The entry-point for our Esmerald application
+* **myproject/main/main.py** - The entry-point for our Ravyn application
 * **createsuperuser** - Our directive.

 In the end we simply run the directive.

-We will be also using the [edgy support from Esmerald models](../databases/edgy/models.md) as this will make the example simpler.
+We will be also using the [edgy support from Ravyn models](../databases/edgy/models.md) as this will make the example simpler.

 ### The application entrypoint